Listening & Speaking: Goals, Objectives and Learning Outcomes

 • scan a passage for specific information,

-• paraphrase important points in a reading text,
+• recognize effective paraphrased statements of important points in a reading text,

 • summarize information in a reading text,